Forbes list of the most valuable MLB teams

 Forbes compiles the finances of all 30 MLB teams to produce an annual ranking of the best franchises in terms of valuation.
 The valuations are composed of the monetary worth of the sport, market, stadium deals, and brand.
 These areas are supported by applying financial metrics such as debt and operating income to each one.

-The latest ranking reported that the New York Yankees is the most valuable MLB franchise after the 2021 MLB season.
+The latest ranking reported that the New York Yankees is the most valuable MLB franchise.
 The fastest growing MLB franchise is the New York Yankees as well, with a 50% increase in valuation since the 2017 MLB season ($4 to $6 billion).
 The Yankees have held the crown for the most valuable MLB franchise since the inaugural ranking, which was released after the 1998 MLB season.